LXP-Barcelona/Sensorial/README.md

+Brand name: Sensorial

-# What is it:
-An e-commerce website to sell health products.
+What is it: An e-commerce website selling health products.

-# Our product:
+Why did we choose this theme: We decided to create an e-commerce website on health products because it’s a modern and accessible solution with a high market demand to take care of diverse customer base

-Essential oils
+What product: Essential oils.

-# Our goal:
-Help our customers to feel great in their body.
+Our goal: Help our customer to feel great in their bodies.

-# Why did we choose this theme:
-It's a moderne solution to take care of yourself.